Hearts (song)

-It reached #8 on the Billboard Hot 100, #9 on the U.S. adult contemporary chart, and #20 on the U.S. rock chart in 1981.
+It reached number 8 on the Billboard Hot 100, number 9 on the U.S. adult contemporary chart, and number 20 on the U.S. rock chart in 1981.

 The song was produced by John Hug.

-The single ranked #41 on the Billboard Year-End Hot 100 singles of 1981.
+The single ranked number 41 on the Billboard Year-End Hot 100 singles of 1981.

-A music video for also made and produced for the song, which takes place on Alcatraz Island in San Francisco.
+A music video was also made and produced for the song, which takes place on Alcatraz Island in San Francisco.
 The video also contains shots of the Golden Gate Bridge.